ianjwhite99/connected-car-node-sdk/README.md

 - To make requests to a vehicle, the end user must have signed up for an account using [Ford Pass](https://owner.ford.com/fordpass/fordpass-sync-connect.html).
 These credentials will be used to authenticate your requests.
 # Getting Started

-Import the Connected Car SDK
+Import the ConnectedCar SDK
 ```javascript
 import connectedcar from 'connected-car'
 ```

 Create a new connectedcar `client`
-- Note the default Connected Car client_id is `9fb503e0-715b-47e8-adfd-ad4b7770f73b`
+- Note the default ConnectedCar client_id is `9fb503e0-715b-47e8-adfd-ad4b7770f73b`

 ```javascript